in Nebraska participate in 4-H afterschool programs each year.

 4-H Afterschool increases the quality and quantity of afterschool programs, which provide a safe environment for expanded learning opportunities.
 To accomplish this, the focus is on improving the ability of program staff to offer high-quality care, education, and developmental experiences for youth.
 The University of Nebraska-Lincoln Extension 4-H Youth Development Program offers training materials and support to help program staff increase their ability to use positive youth development principles, and to help providers access quality 4-H program activities.

 Youth do not need to be an enrolled 4-H member to participate in most 4-H afterschool programs.
 However, some afterschool programs are also 4-H clubs and may require youth to be officially enrolled.

-4-H afterschool experiences are offered during the times children and youth are out of school and their parents/guardians are in need of safe, healthy, caring, and enriching environments that offer expanded learning opportunities for their children.
+4-H afterschool experiences are offered during the time children and youth are out of school and their parents/guardians are in need of safe, healthy, caring, and enriching environments that offer expanded learning opportunities for their children.
 This includes before and afterschool hours, teacher in-service days, school holidays, summer months, and weekends.
-These programs reach youth from kindergarten to twelfth grades and engage youth in long-term, structured, and sequentially-planned learning experiences.
-4-H afterschool programs are designed on principles of youth development, address the interests of youth, and help develop their physical, cognative, social, and emotional skills and abilities.
-These programs are delivered by 4-H staff, trained volunteers, or another community based organization.
+These programs reach youth from kindergarten through twelfth grades and engage youth in long-term, structured, and sequentially-planned learning experiences.
+4-H afterschool programs are designed on principles of youth development, address the interests of youth, and help develop their physical, cognitive, social, and emotional skills and abilities.
+These programs are delivered by 4-H staff, trained volunteers, or another community-based organization.